 Conductor and composer, Gabriel first studied at the Conservatoire de Reims, where he obtained prices for conducting, writing, and piano accompaniment, in parallel with a degree in musicology at the University of Reims Champagne-Ardenne.

-In 2010, he entered the Conservatoire de Paris and obtained a Master’s degree in music writing thanks to several prices (harmony with Yves Henry, counterpoint with Pierre Pincemaille, fugues with Thierry Escaich and 20th century writing with Alain Mabit).
-He obtained as well an analysis price, a film music price and studied orchestration and arrangement.
+In 2010, he entered the Conservatoire de Paris and obtained a Master’s degree in music writing with six first prices (harmony, counterpoint, fugues, 20th century writing, analysis and orchestration).

-In 2018, he created the Ensemble Instrumental de Champagne: a variable geometry ensemble, its project is to offer transcriptions of the major pages of symphonic music through adaptations for ensemble reduced to one per part.
-Thus, by freeing itself from the logistical constraints associated with a large symphony orchestra, this ensemble can easily travel and delocalize the music in all places and on all occasions.
+In 2018, he created the Ensemble Instrumental de Champagne: a variable geometry ensemble, whose project is to offer transcriptions of the major pages of symphonic music or more contemporary pieces, through adaptations for ensemble reduced to one per part.
+Thus, by freeing itself from the logistical constraints associated with a large symphonic orchestra, this ensemble can easily travel and delocalize the music in all places and for all occasions.